 This page only applies to you if you use Argon2 instead of BCrypt hashing

 To securely check if passwords match, Ory Kratos stores the Argon2 hash of every password.
 This algorithm has to be tuned to match the desired security level as well as responsiveness.
-Because it is not easy to determine the exact values without trying them out, Ory Kratos comes with a CLI that automatically calibrates the values, following best practices.
+Because it isn't easy to determine the exact values without trying them out, Ory Kratos comes with a CLI that automatically calibrates the values, following best practices.
 You can read more about these best practices in our blog post.

 There are some errors that indicate your Argon2 parameters need adjustment: